draga79/NotiMail/README.md

 ## Features 🌟

 -   **Monitors Multiple Emails on the Server**: From version 0.9 onwards, NotiMail can monitor multiple email accounts.
 Ensure you never miss an email regardless of which account it's sent to.

 -   **Monitors Multiple Folders per Account**: With version 0.12, you can configure NotiMail to monitor multiple folders for each email account.
 Whether it's your 'inbox', 'junk', or any other folder, stay informed with NotiMail.

 -   **Processes and Notifies**: Once a new email is detected, NotiMail swiftly processes its details.

 -   **Leverages Multiple Push Providers for Alerts**: Rather than having your device always on alert, NotiMail sends notifications via multiple push providers, ensuring you're promptly informed.

-- **Expanded Notification Capabilities**: Version 0.13 introduces support for Apprise, allowing for an extensive array of notification services through a single interface.
+-   **Expanded Notification Capabilities**: Version 0.13 introduced support for Apprise, allowing for an extensive array of notification services through a single interface.

+-   **Log Rotation**: Version 1.0 introduces log rotation, which can be configured based on size or time, ensuring efficient log management.

+-   **Thread-Safe Email Processing**: Improved thread safety in email processing, ensuring that multiple email accounts can be processed simultaneously without conflicts.

+-   **Enhanced Configuration Validation**: Added configuration validation to ensure all required settings are present before running the script.

 -   **Database Integration**: NotiMail uses an SQLite3 database to store and manage processed email UIDs, preventing repeated processing.

 -   **Built for Resilience**: With connectivity hiccups in mind, NotiMail ensures you're always the first to know.

-- **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers - all support authentication, which now includes ntfy, Gotify, Pushover, and a wide range through Apprise.
+-   **Multiple and Different Push Providers Supported**: You can use one or more of the supported push providers - all support authentication, which now includes NTFY, Gotify, Pushover, and a wide range through Apprise.

 ## Benefits 🚀